ngExpress/ngExpress/README.md

 grunt build
 ```

-This concatinate and minifies all javascrip, css, etc. in a new folder.
+This concatenate and minifies all javascript, css, etc. in a new folder.

 To check if the build process was successful, navigate to the server folder and install all dependencies